 In 2015, the OTIC reviewed options for replacement of its PBX, voicemail and call accounting systems as the existing systems are obsolete and no longer supported by the manufacturers.
 In November, 2015, the OTIC chose to participate in a State of Ohio offering and contracted with Cincinnati Bell Technology Solutions (CBTS) to subscribe to its Next Generation Telephony System (NGTS).
 The CBTS NGTS is a subscriber-based Voice over IP (VoIP) phone system that utilizes primarily Cisco Systems hardware.
 Migration to CBTS was completed in April of 2017.
 In January 2022 the Commission went live with a new Intelligent Voice Response (IVR) System for its Customer Service Center complete with voice recognition, courtesy call back and support of Spanish as a second language.
-All features were designed to improve the overall Customer Experience.
-Future enhancements to better handle Unpaid and Violations Toll Payments are slated to go live in the Summer of 2023.
+All features were designed to improve the overall Customer

+Experience.
+Future enhancements to better handle Unpaid and Violations Toll Payments are slated to go live in 2023 to better support the Customer Service Center operations as they change to accommodate the new Toll Collection System.